eclipse-vertx/vert.x/vertx20_docs/embedding_manual.md

 The methods available on `PlatformManager` roughly map to the actions performed by the `vertx` command at the command line.

+### Jars

+To embed the Vert.x platform you will need the following jars on the classpath:

+    vertx-core-<version>.jar

+    vertx-platform-<version>.jar

+### System Properties

 When using the platform manager the following system properties can be set:

 * `vertx.home` - When installing system modules, vert.x will install them in a directory `sys-mods` in this directory.
 * `vertx.mods` - When looking for or installing non system modules Vert.x will look in the directory `mods` in the current working directory.
 If `vertx.mods` is set this will tell Vert.x to instead look in the provided directory.

+### Config files

+The Vert.x platform will look for various config files on the classpath.
+The vert.x platform .jar contains the default files inside it, but if you want to override any settings you can provide your own versions - just make sure you put them on the classpath ahead of the vert.x platform jar.

+#### `langs.properties`

+This config file tells Vert.x which modules contain the language implementations for particular languages.
+It's described in the [Support a New Language Guide](language_support.html)

+#### `cluster.xml`

+This configures Hazelcast clustering.
+It's described in the [main manual](manual.html).

+#### `repos.txt`

+This configures which repositories the Vert.x module system will look in for modules.
+It's described in the [modules manual](mods_manual.html).

 ## Embedding Vert.x core